Company’s insulin-based Imotope™ IMCY-0098 shows excellent safety profile and promising clinical trends

-Imcyse recently completed a phase Ib study with their insulin-derived Imotope™ IMCY-0098, which showed an excellent safety profile and promising clinical trends.
-Specifically modified peptides or Imotopes™ drive the generation of cytolytic CD4 T-cells, which are then able to actively and specifically target the immune cells involved in the pathogenesis of the respective autoimmune disease.
+Imcyse’s unique technology platform is based on specifically modified peptides (Imotopes™) that drive the generation of cytolytic CD4 T-cells.
+These cytolytic CD4 T-cells are able to actively and specifically target the immune cells involved in the pathogenesis of the respective autoimmune disease.
 The potential to disrupt undesirable autoimmune responses that drive the process of destruction of the insulin producing beta cells in the pancreas, and to stop disease progression in T1D, can be achieved with this therapy.
-As the Company prepares for a phase II trial, Imcyse hopes to benefit from their partnership with INNODIA to deepen engagement of leading scientists and clinicians in the field through high level scientific exchanges and gain better access to a larger patient pool as well as technical approaches to further decipher its mechanism of action.
+IMCY-0098 is the lead candidate in the company’s research portfolio.